• Skip to primary navigation

 And you can follow these few buying tips so that your next seaweed purchase doesn't turn out wrong:

-• Check the texture and color: When buying dried seaweed, it should be firm and appear vibrant no matter the color.
+• Check the texture and color: When buying dried seaweed, it should be firm and appear bright no matter the color.
 If they are too crumbly or pale, you might probably be looking at stale and inedible items.

 • Check if the product is free of moisture: Another thing to look for when buying dried seaweed is the nature of the packaging.
 If the seal is broken or the product has been exposed to moisture, the seaweed likely won't taste good, nor will it last long in the pantry.